bcbio/bcbio-nextgen/README.md

 aligning to a reference genome, doing SNP calling, and producing a summary PDF of results.

+The pipeline runs on single multicore machines, in compute clusters run by LSF or SGE, or on the Amazon cloud.
+[This tutorial][o5] describes running the pipeline on Amazon with [CloudBioLinux][o6] and [CloudMan][o7].

 The scripts are tightly integrated with the [Galaxy][o1] web-based analysis tool.
 Samples are entered and tracked through a LIMS system and processed results are uploading into Galaxy Data Libraries for